-Or rather why do metropolitan elitists not trust the Working Classes?
+Or rather why do metropolitan elites not trust the Working Classes?

-Before we can answer this question, let me clarify two key terms in the title to avoid any misunderstandings.
-By regressive left I mean mainly a widespread political current that positions itself on the progressive left, but always sides, when push comes to shove, with corporate and state institutions who want to control rather than empower ordinary people.
-If progress means redressing the balance of power from elites to humble commoners, we should call many policies favoured by today’s trendy left regressive as they undo much of the real emanicipatory progress we have made since we cast aside the tyranny of our feudal overlords and the slave labour masters of early capitalism.
+Before you doubt my sanity, let me clarify a couple of buzzwords in the title.
+By regressive left I mean a widespread political current that positions itself on the progressive left, but always sides, when push comes to shove, with remote institutions who want to control rather than empower ordinary people.
+If progress means redressing the balance of power from elites to humble commoners, we should call many policies favoured by today’s trendy left regressive as they undo much of the real emancipatory progress we have made since we cast aside the tyranny of our feudal overlords and the slave labour masters of early capitalism.

 The second misconception is that anyone who questions the sanctity of the UK’s National Health Service must be motivated by the vilest hatred towards the sick and disabled.
 Most of us aspire to good health and greater personal independence, which usually entails ideally being able-bodied.
 Medical advances have in many ways worked wonders enabling more otherwise incapacitated people to survive than ever before.
 Moreover, assistive technology can overcome the limitations of many physical and sensory disabilities, which most of us would agree is a good thing.
 I wouldn’t wish paraplegia on anyone, but I welcome the availability of electric wheelchairs, adapted cars, hoists and robots to help the victims of spinal injuries lead more independent lives.
 However, the real debate is not whether we need health services, but how do we best provide healthcare to let more people lead meaningful lives?
 In other words, should our healthcare system empower us to lead the lives we want or should it empower professional elites to control our lives for the greater good?